open-contracting/deploy/docs/how-to/get_started.rst

 For other operating systems and package managers, see `this page <https://repo.saltstack.com/>`__ (or `this page <https://docs.saltstack.com/en/latest/topics/installation/index.html>`__) to install a recent version (2019 or later).

+Make sure you install a version of Salt that runs on Python 3, not Python 2.
+Python 2 is end of life and errors will occur if you try and use it.

 2. Clone repositories
 ---------------------